jwpconsulting/projectify/projectify/storefront/markdown_en/accessibility.md

 - Ensure designs meet a minimum accessibility level (WCAG 2.1 level AA)
 - Compatibility with different web browsers and assistive technology
 - Include people with disabilities in our user personas
-- Conduct usability tests with people who have disabilities

 # Conformance status